Toshiba venture to sell solar power to German consumers

-TOKYO (Reuters) - Japan’s Toshiba Corp (6502.T) will tie up with German real estate company Gagfah SAS GFJG.DE to sell energy directly to residents in Germany, people close to the matter told Reuters.
+TOKYO, Dec 4 (Reuters) - Japan’s Toshiba Corp will tie up with German real estate company Gagfah SAS to sell energy directly to residents in Germany, people close to the matter told Reuters.

 Beginning in March 2014 in two towns in south Germany, Toshiba will fit solar panels on residential properties owned by Gagfah and feed the power generated directly into homes, supplemented with other energy sources to ensure stable supplies, the sources said.